SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 **Do not wait for them to come to you.**

-You need to seek them out individually (preferably in private), make it clear to them that it's in _your_ best interest to level them up, and provide the resources to them without being asked.
-This creates a sort of plausible deniability (for lack of a better term) so they don't feel like they're being called out, and don't take a hit to their pride (because you didn't wait to find out if they needed it before offering it as "a cool thing you thought they might be interested in").
+You may need to seek them out individually (preferably in private), make it clear to them that it's in _your_ best interest to level them up, and possibly provide resources to them without being asked.
+It can often be easier to accept help when it isn't framed in the context of actually needing it.

+Books like _Agile Testing_ by Lisa Crispin and Janet Gregory or _Clean Code_ by Robert C. Martin ("Uncle Bob") are incredible resources, and communities like The Ministry of Testing [website](https://www.ministryoftesting.com/) and [slack](https://www.ministryoftesting.com/slack_invite) can provide them with an outside place for help (where there's less pressure).
+And if they don't need the help, they're still useful.

 ## Be _patient_

-If you're hoping to hire a tester that comes ready out of the box, good luck.
-They are rare to come by, as that caliber of tester is likely well taken care of, or may have changed career paths already (it's a very common avenue for becoming a software engineer).
-You'll likely have to find driven individuals and help them acquire the skills they need.

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-It takes a _lot_ of time and effort to learn these things, and many people often need to hear something explained _many_ different ways before it clicks (I am one of those people).
-This change will afford them the time to actually invest in learning, but they may feel guilty spending company time on it.
-So you'll need to emphasize to them that you're making an investment in them, that will surely have a huge return.

-You can try to work out a schedule with them where they spend some amount of time each day or week on learning/improving (or even teaching/helping others!), and make sure they do it by engaging with them to see what they learned, e.g. "How'd you like chapter 17?
-Any cool takeaways?
-Could you help me understand what they meant by 'internal software quality'?".
-This creates an expectation for them to do it, but in a supportive atmosphere (and [an expectation that they'll have to teach you will help them study more effectively](https://www.futurity.org/learning-students-teaching-741342/)).

-I'm talking on the scale of _several months_.
-But every day they learn something new, there will be an immediate return on investment because they'll often be able to apply it immediately.
-In return, though, you will likely have an extremely loyal employee (because you showed them loyalty).

-You may get lucky and find a tester that needs very minimal direction or guidance.
-But I would assume this is never the case.
-You will likely find a similar situation with the programmers in terms of discipline and code design (and there is a lot of overlap here with testers), so that may require your attention as well.
+Motivated individuals _will_ try to get the job done on their own.
+It's the _environment and support_ that they need from you.

+_Things_ (e.g. equipment, software, permissions) can be provided by the company without any significant effort (of course money is a concern though), but some might _not_ have the knowledge and skills it takes to get the job done on time, or effectively, in a newly Agile environment.
+That doesn't mean you can't help them there, though.
+You can help them find resources, like the books and communities I mentioned above, and work with them to make sure they're making progress.

+Now, obviously, if someone was hired to be a programmer, but can't program, then they can't do the job _at all_.
+But if someone has proven capable of getting it done (e.g. the programmer had no problems with the technical challenge when they were hired), and they are a motivated individual, then it just comes down to find ways to help them be more productive (assuming they at least mix well in their team).

+For example, if they hunt and peck to type, maybe they could use some lessons on touch typing (and there's a _ton_ of free websites for exactly this).
+Or maybe they don't know how to use tools for performance/load testing.
+Or maybe knowing about how a certain framework really works under the hood [could save them a ton of time]({% post_url 2020-04-10-grey-box-react-redux-part-2 %}).

+Or maybe it's the process itself that's holding them back and you can take a hard look at it to identify ways to make it smoother.

 # How to get there from here

-This is not about having the developers do the "testing", but that is a good next step, and Atlassian has laid out a pretty solid transition plan for that [here](https://www.atlassian.com/agile/software-development/qa-at-speed) (although it's in the video, so you'll have to watch it to get an example plan).
+This is not about having the developers do the "testing", but that is a good next step, and Atlassian has laid out a general transition plan for that [here](https://www.atlassian.com/agile/software-development/qa-at-speed) (although it's in the video), and even outline what QA does there after that change.

-This is about having the developers write the tests (i.e. "[checks](https://www.developsense.com/blog/2009/08/testing-vs-checking/)", but we call them "tests") for their tickets as part of their development process (i.e. before it goes to code review).
+This is just about having the developers write the tests (i.e. "[checks](https://www.developsense.com/blog/2009/08/testing-vs-checking/)", but we call them "tests") for their tickets as part of their development process (i.e. before it goes to code review).

-There is no transition necessary, as they can just start turning those thoughts into automated tests as part of their normal process, and they need to make sure that everyone else is doing the same (e.g. it's one of the first thing programmers can look for during code review, and send it back if the tests aren't providing good coverage).
-The programmers are _already_ thinking about these tests while they write their code.
-They couldn't write the code otherwise.

-They should be writing their code and tests with the expectation that no one else will catch their bugs for them, that it will be going straight out to production, and that they are responsible for the quality of it once it goes out that door.

-This will be perfectly fine for some engineers, but a _terrifying_ concept to many, and that's the point.
-It's a team effort, but we all need to approach quality like we're each 100% responsible for it, because we are.

-In _Agile Testing_, they highlight another important note, which is that when that deadline races up faster than they thought it would, they may panic, and fall back on old habits, i.e. they won't write the tests "just this once".
-But the work is _not complete_ unless those tests are written, and it compounds once we start making excuses to not be Agile.
-Their mentality should be "I can't push this without the tests to provide confidence in it", rather than "I can't write the tests because I have to get whatever I have now out the door."
+No transition is really necessary, but some programmers may fell uncomfortable having to come up with those tests on their own.
+If this is the case, then they can always reach out to the tester so they can work together, both in coming up with those tests, and actually writing them out.
+But eventually, they should be comfortable with the tester not being their safety net.